Configuring ANCP Client

 The no version of this command prompts a warning message if any multicast stream is activated by ANCP using the port-identifier on a port:

 Switch(config)# no ancp client port identifier bbb vlan 10 interface GigabitEthernet3/5

 Warning: Multicast flows seems to exist for this port, remove mapping and delete flows

 The ANCP client tries to connect to the server.
 If it fails, it tries again 10 seconds later.
-If it fails again, it tries again 20 seconds later and so on until it reaches the 120-second timeout.
+If it fails again, it tries at 20 seconds intervals, until it reaches the timeout setting (120 seconds).
 It remains timed out until it reconnects.

-Note If the connection is made and then fails again and the client attempts to reconnect again and it fails, the wait time returns to 10 seconds (and so on).
+Note If the connection fails again and the client attempts to reconnect and it fails, the wait time returns to 10 seconds (and so on).